 - Actively managed mutual fund schemes have to be overweight / underweight on certain stocks or sectors relative to the benchmark index since they aim to beat the benchmark index.
 This gives rise of unsystematic risk in the scheme.
 Unsystematic risk is the incremental risk over and above market risk, which all mutual funds are subject to.
 ETF are only subject to market risk.
 There is no unsystematic risk in ETFs because they invest in a basket of securities that replicate the market index.

-- Unlike actively managed mutual fund investment, there is no fund manager bias in ETFs.
-Different active funds may outperform or underperform at different points of time because of this bias.
+- Unlike actively managed mutual fund investments, ETFs have no fund manager bias.
+Different short term personal loan may outperform or underperform at different points of time because of this bias.
 Since there is no fund manager bias in ETFs, they are much simpler to select.
 An ETF with lower TER and tracking errors will outperform other ETFs tracking the same benchmark index.

 Retail investments in ETFs took off in a big way during the COVID-19 pandemic.
 In this article, we discussed what ETF is and the benefits of investing in ETFs.
 Investors should consult with their financial advisors if Exchange traded funds are suitable for their investment needs.